Irreducible Pythagorean representations of R. Thompson's groups and of the Cuntz algebra: Classification of diffuse and atomic P-modules per dimension

 \begin{proof} An irreducible P-module is either atomic or diffuse.
 Therefore, we have a partition as above.
-Let us show that $\Irr_{\atom}(d)$ is compact.
-Let $W$ be the finite set of prime words of length $d$.
-Given $w\in W$ we consider the P-module $m_w=(A_w,B_w,\C^d)$ described in Subsection \ref{subsec:atomic-case} which is in $\Irr_{\atom}(d)$.
-There is an obvious action of the unitary diagonal matrices $D_d$ (and more generally of all $\U(d)$) on $P_{\leq d}$ given by:
+Recall that $W_d$ is a set of representatives of prime words of length $d$ modulo cyclic permutations.
+From \cite{BW23} we have that